Private courses available 7 days a week

 Recoil is the backward force of a gun when it is discharged.
 This force is equal to the forward momentum of the projectile.
 It is directly in line with the bore of the weapon (Barrel).
 There are three components to recoil: 1.
 The backward force felt in the palm of your dominant hand.
 2. The flipping up of the pistol caused by the bore line being higher than your grip (muzzle flip) 3.
 The torque caused by the rifling of the barrel.
-As the bullet spins going down the barrel the pistol rotates in the opposite direction.
-These three components make the pistol push back, flip up and rotate sideways after the shot making it difficult to keep the sights aligned on the target.
+As the bullet spins going down the barrel the pistol rotates in the opposite direction (smallest effect).
+These three components make the pistol push back, flip up and rotate sideways after the shot making it difficult to keep the weapon aligned on the target.
 The number one action you can take to counter the effects of recoil is a proper grip.

 DOMINANAT HAND: The “V” between the thumb and forefinger is placed high on the pistol backstrap.
 Wrap the thumb and fingers around the pistol.
 Place your trigger finger along the frame parallel to the barrel.

 The dominant hand only does 2 things!